-- How fast can you expect an interface to be? - Information as quantification of amount of data conveyed by a communication (Information theory) - E.g., speech, messages sent upon click... - Lower bound on amount of information required for task is independent of interface design
+- How fast can you expect an interface to be? - Information as quantification of amount of data conveyed by a communication (Information theory) - E.g., speech, messages sent upon click...

+Minimal info required for the task

-- Information-theoretic efficiency E = - $E \in [0, 1]$ (e.g., E = 0 for providing unnecessary information) - Minimal number of characters required for the task Character efficiency = Number of characters entered in the UI
+- Information-theoretic efficiency E =

+- $E \in [0, 1]$ (e.g., E = 0 for providing unnecessary information)

+- Character efficiency =